gvwilson/thirdbit/src/fiction/still-book/index.md

 keeps you from playing your violin, even though you look at it every morning the way a squeaky puppet looks at oil."

-"But---but I wouldn't know where to start," Still said once again.
+"But—but I wouldn't know where to start," Still said once again.
 "And I don't even think I want to."

 They spoke no more that night.